 SSE are in the same order along the chain, and trace roughly the same path through space.
-Similarity is evident when viewed side-by-side
+Similarity is evident when viewed side-by-side is hard to see.

 But the SSE do not superpose.
 Some superposition algorithms fail to superpose proteins of the same fold.